emscripten-core/emscripten/docs/process.md

 If you package emscripten and don't want the ports system to be used, you can simply delete the `tools/ports/` directory.

-You can also add custom ports to there as well; the system library code will just scan to see what exists and use it.